10 Tough-Love Rules For Writing Compelling Email

 6. Tell them what’s in it for them.

-Example: If you want to find out if it’s possible to do a global edit of the data, don’t say it’s because it’d be tedious to do it manually and would take a long time (no-one cares!).
+Example: If you’re asking a colleague if it’s possible to do a global edit of the data, don’t say it’s because it’d be tedious to do it manually and would take a long time (no-one cares!).
 Frame it as a request for a solution that will allow the whole department to get quicker access to the efficiency of a finished database.

 7. Stick to one topic.